 Germinating Seeds On Paper Towels

-Step 1: Lay The Paper Towels On a Flat Surface - To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some seeds and cover them using another paper towel.
+Step 1: Lay The Paper Towels On a Flat Surface - To germinate seeds using paper towels, you should lay paper towels on a countertop, then place some of the seeds on them.
+Cover the seeds using another towel.

-Later, use a spray bottle to moisten the towels.
+Step 2: Moisten The Towels – Use a spray bottle to moisten the towels.
 Place the paper towels and seeds on a plate or in a bowl.
-Then cover the seeds with a face down bowl or place them in a plastic bag to ensure that they are secure.
+Then cover the seeds with a face-down bowl or plate.
+Alternately you can place them in a plastic bag to ensure that they are secure.

 Other Popular Germination Methods

-Germinating Seeds In Peat Pellets
+Germinating Seeds in Peat Pellets

-Planting the Germinated Seeds
+Planting The Germinated Seeds

 After the seeds have sprouted, they should be planted in the most suitable medium.

-If you used a germination process that expects you to move the sprouts, do so with a lot of moderation since the roots are very fragile.
-You don’t want to touch the root or you will break it.
+If you use a germination process that requires you to move the sprouts, do so with a lot of care, since the roots are very fragile.
+You don’t want to touch the root or you can break it.
 The root may sustain this, but it can seriously hamper the growth of your plant.
 It can also send the plant into shock, which it may never recover from.
 It should also be placed half an inch to an inch deep in the growing medium.
 After positioning the germinated seed, cover it lightly and make sure the soil is moist.
 After one week the seedling should emerge through the soil.

 Cannabis Seeds Versus Clones

-Is Lighting Important For Cannabis Germination?
+Is Lighting Important for Cannabis Germination?

 Just like water, lighting is an essential requirement for germination.
 Light enables the plant to survive.
 It allows for the creation of sugars during photosynthesis.
 The plant will use these sugars to feed itself as it grows.